REC PROGRAM

 Registration

 Kids will get the most out of our program if they already have some experience with climbing.
-If your child is interested in getting started, we recommending bringing them in for an auto belay session so they can get used to being on the wall before joining a class.
+If your child is interested in getting started but they haven’t climbed before, we recommend bringing them in so they can get used to being on the wall before joining a class.

 Class schedule